t-chab/dockerfiles/amule/README.md

 # Usage

-Just run the container with the following command lines.
-(replace brackets with the values you want to use,) :
+Just run the container with the following command lines (replace brackets with the values you want to use) :

 - To use amule GUI as interface :